ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

 }
 ```

-The coinbase flag can be derived from the `OutPoint.index`.
+The coinbase flag and height can be derived from the `tx_index` and `height`:
-There is exactly one coinbase transaction per block, and it must have an index of `0`.

-The coinbase height can be:
 - looked up from the `OutPoint.hash` in `tx_by_hash`, or
 - retrieved from the newly arrived block.

+There is exactly one coinbase transaction per block, and it must have an index of `0`.

 ## Transparent coinbase consensus rules
 [transparent-coinbase-consensus-rules]: #transparent-coinbase-consensus-rules